egglang/sonicky/README.md

 ### Example for Android

 Android encoder/decoder and an example application using it are also provided.
+However, while the library generally works fine, the example is not substantial yet.
+I am keenly preparing a better example to show various use cases.

 ## Developed By